Vuori vs Lululemon: The Ultimate Athletic Apparel Comparison

-There are so many activewear brands in the game now that it can seem overwhelming, if not impossible to make a decision.
-While Lululemon is the gold standard, and the name most people think of when they hear “leggings” or “joggers,” there are just as many other independent brands that promise the same quality—without the scandals associated with Lulu’s controversial founder Chip Wilson.
+While Lululemon is considered the gold standard (and the name most people think of when they hear “leggings” or “joggers”), there are just as many other independent brands that promise the same quality — without the scandals associated with Lulu’s controversial founder Chip Wilson and the brand’s lack of sustainability.
+Still, Wilson has since stepped down, and Lululemon continues to be a cult-favorite brand due to the quality of its clothing alone.

-One of these brands is Vuori Clothing, which I had never heard of before I was asked to review them.
-As someone who had never really purchased athleticwear before, I was the ideal potential customer.
+One of Lulu’s competitors is Vuori Athletic Clothing, which I had never heard of before I was asked to review them.
+As someone who had never really purchased the best athleticwear before, I was the ideal potential customer.
 You might be wondering, “How do Vuori joggers fit?
 How do Lululemon joggers fit in comparison?
 Is one company better than the other?”

 I was excited to try both Vuori and Lululemon.
 I enjoyed the opportunity to compare the two brands based on quality, price point, branding, and company ethics.
 I knew that I wanted to choose the brand that was both high-quality and aligned with my personal sustainable values.